Post

 Engine

-• Description/Symptoms: Oil leaks from the valve cover gaskets, causing oil consumption and a burning oil smell.
+• Description/Symptoms: Oil leaks from various locations on the engine, including valve cover gaskets, oil pan gasket, and rear main seal.
+Burning oil smell may be present.

 • Recalls: None Found